Study Abroad: Frequently Asked Questions

 When does the program take place?

-The dates for Summer 2014 are June 08-July 04 during Summer Session II.
+The dates for Summer 2015 are May 12-June 05 during Summer Session I.

 Will I have internet access?

 Yes, each dorm room has internet access so you can stay in touch with family and friends by Skype, email, and other web sites.
-Shanghai has hundreds of internet cafes, so if you do not want to bring a computer you can still do email every day.
+Hangzhou also has hundreds of internet cafes, so if you do not want to bring a computer you can still do email every day.

 What is the dorm like?

-Each dorm is a single room with its own bathroom and internet access.
+Each dorm is a double room with its own bathroom and internet access.
 Rooms are located in the international student dorm, which houses students from all over the world.
-Dining facilities are also available on campus.
+Dining facilities are also available on campus and are very inexpensive.

 Who is the program director?

 The program director is always a member of the Chinese Studies program faculty.
 This year the program director will be Professor Matthew Wells, who teaches Chinese language and modern Chinese literature at the University of Kentucky.
-Dr. Wells led the Shanghai program in 2011.
+Dr. Wells led the program in 2011 and 2014.
 In the event we have a large number of students, an additional faculty member will join the program.

 Can I arrive earlier or stay later?

-We will have an official date for airport pickup.
+We will have an official date traveling to and from the airport as a group.
 Students who cannot arrive on those dates should discuss their situation with the program director.
 Students are encouraged to stay beyond the end of the program and travel or continue their studies if they are able.

 What do the program fees include?

-The program fees include all tuition and fees for 6 credits of Chinese language and 1 credit of Education Abroad; books; lodging in the international dormitory; travel insurance; airport pickup; field trips in and around Shanghai; cultural activities; and a weekend trip to nearby destinations.
+The program fees include all tuition and fees for 6 credits of Chinese language and 1 credit of Education Abroad; books; lodging in the international dormitory; and travel insurance.

 How do I pay for the program?

-Program fees will be billed to your student account, just like normal tuition, during Summer Session II.
+Program fees will be billed to your student account, just like normal tuition, during Summer Session I.

 How much extra money should I budget?